Image

 Share:

-During the 2026 state legislative session, the Housing Alliance will continue to stand up for equity while pushing for bills and budget investments that will help our state prevent and end homelessness.
+During the 2026 state legislative session, the Housing Alliance will continue to stand up for equity while pushing for bills and budget investments that help prevent and end homelessness.
 Our communities are facing attacks from the federal government that threaten to significantly reduce funding for housing and homelessness and force people out of their homes.
-It is critical that our state elected officials do more than ever to protect our neighbors.
+It is critical that our state lawmakers do more than ever to protect our neighbors.
 Because federal attacks also threaten our immigrant neighbors and our trans community, the Housing Alliance will continue to support the work of our allies in these communities.

-Our 2026 lead and support agenda were developed after much input from people across the state.
-We will continue to fight to protect renters and housing stability, to defend critical housing and homelessness programs, and to stop discriminatory actions by some local governments that block affordable housing or to punish people experiencing homelessness.
-As our state faces a significant budget deficit, it is more important than ever that our state lawmakers pass progressive revenue that increases taxes paid by very wealthy corporations and individuals.
-None of these fights will be easy, but together we can continue to make progress towards the day when everyone in our state has the opportunity to live in a safe, healthy and affordable home.
+Our 2026 policy priorities were developed after much input from people across the state.
+We will continue to fight to protect renters and housing stability, to defend critical housing and homelessness programs, and to stop discriminatory actions by some local governments that block affordable housing and shelter or punish people experiencing homelessness.
+As our state faces a significant budget deficit, it is more important than ever that state lawmakers pass progressive revenue that increases taxes paid by very wealthy corporations and individuals.
+None of these fights will be easy, but together we can continue to make progress towards the day when everyone in our state has the opportunity to live in a safe, healthy, affordable home.

 Secure a new significant Capital Budget investment for affordable homes

 Washington has only 45 affordable homes for every 100 very low-income households in search of housing.
 But the state Capital Budget could help build and preserve more affordable homes across our state.
-In the 2025 legislative session, the legislature invested over $605 million foraffordable homes.
-In 2026 there is room to grow that record investment and lawmakers should increase its invest in the affordable homes that our communities need.
+In the 2025 legislative session, the legislature invested over $605 million for affordable homes.
+This year lawmakers should match Governor Ferguson’s supplemental capital budget proposal and include at least an additional $225 million to preserve and build over 4,000 affordable homes across the state.

 The statewide Right to Counsel program ensures that renters don't face their landlord's attorney in court without their own legal support.
 90% of closed cases have resulted in people keeping their homes or moving into another permanent housing option.
 The program is one of the state's most cost-effective tools preventing homelessness and displacement.
 Households helped by the program are disproportionately Black, Indigenous, and People of Color or have disabilities.
 Without this $3 million in funding, many fewer people will be served, just as evictions in Washington continue at all-time high levels.

 In 2024, the U.S. Supreme Court made a ruling that freely allows cities to criminally punish people experiencing homelessness even when there is no shelter available to them.
 Now cities in Washington are increasingly passing and enforcing laws that fine, arrest, and punish people simply for trying to survive outdoors, even while failing to provide accessible shelter options.
 Lawmakers should protect people experiencing homelessness by passing a state law that stops this kind of criminalization.
-We need our state and local governments to focus on real solutions to homelessness, instead of punishing and harming people.
+Local governments should focus on real solutions to homelessness, instead of punishing and harming people.

 Defend against rollbacks of tenant protections or homelessness prevention

 Some landlords, big real estate interests, and their lobbyists are working to roll back tenant protections and homelessness prevention efforts that keep people safe and housed.
-We will fight back against bills that increase housing instability or attempt to roll back hard-fought renter and homelessness protections.
+We will fight back against bills and amendments that increase housing instability or threaten to roll back hard-fought renter and homelessness protections.

 Share: